W427697/Discord-/docs/configure/index.md

 #### Known limitations

-Because of the way stories are currently indexed in Storybook, loading stories on demand with `storyStoreV7` has a couple of minor limitations at the moment:
+Because of the way stories are currently indexed in Storybook, loading stories on demand has a couple of minor limitations at the moment:

 - [CSF formats](../api/csf.md) from version 1 to version 3 are supported.
-The `storiesOf` construct is not.
-- Custom`storySort` functions are allowed based on a restricted API.
+- Custom `storySort` functions are allowed based on a restricted API.

 ## Configure story rendering